tychonievich/cso1-s2022/markdown/lab03-simulator.md

 ```

 You should be able to run this entirely on your laptop, so no `portal` needed.
-We still recommend you `git add NewFile.Java`{.sh} and new files you create
+We still recommend you `git add NewFile.Java`{.sh} for any new files you create
-and `git commit -a -m "added icode 3"`{.sh} so you have a history of changes and can go back if needed.
+and `git commit -a -m "added icode 3"`{.sh} any time you make progress
+so that you have a history of changes and can go back if needed.

 The repository we provide has a basic simulator
 in python (`sim_base.py`) and java (`SimBase.java`).